-As ridiculous as it may sound, quite often players choose teams based on strange and unusual logos, these logos attract attention and give credence to the fact that the bet will be successful.
-Let's take a look at the most unusual logos of American basketball teams to get a personal understanding of such unusual decisions by today's players.
+As ridiculous as it may sound, players often choose teams based on their unusual logos; these logos attract attention and lend credence to the idea that the bet will be successful.
+Let's take a look at the most distinctive logos of American basketball teams to gain a personal understanding of the unusual decisions made by today's players.

 When looking at non UK casino, the big odds that people often see are on American teams and bet on them.
-But how do they choose the right team, if they don't know the capabilities of the chosen squad at all?
+But how do they choose the right team if they don't know the capabilities of the selected squad at all?

 NBA Teams with Interesting Logos